 New Orleans–style red beans and rice is mind-bendingly delicious.
 Smoky, spicy, hearty, and supremely comforting.
-But, for a dish so complex in flavor, the preparation and ingredient list are pretty simple: a few vegetables to start, a handful of common pantry spices, a couple of fresh herbs, some chunks of pork, and some red kidney beans.
+But, for a dish so complex in flavor, the preparation and ingredient list are pretty simple: a few vegetables to start, a handful of common pantry spices, a couple of fresh herbs, some chunks of pork, some sausage, and some red kidney beans.

 Why It Works

 - Soaking beans in salted water helps them cook up more tender.

 - Multiple cured pork products lend deep flavor to the beans.

 - Yield:Serves 6 to 8